 Retail banks have turned to Apache Hadoop as a common cross-company data lake for data from different LOBs: mortgage, consumer banking, personal credit, wholesale and treasury banking.
 Both internal managers and consumers in the secondary market derive value from the data.
 A single point of data management allows the bank to operationalize security and privacy measures such as de-identification, masking, encryption, and user authentication.

 Maintain Sub-Second SLAs with a Hadoop “Ticker Plant”

 Ticker plants collect and process massive data streams, displaying prices for traders and feeding computerized trading systems fast enough to capture opportunities in seconds.
 This is useful for making real-time decisions, and years of historical market data can also be stored for long-term analysis of market trends.

-One Hortonworks customer re-architected their ticker plant with HDP as a cornerstone.
+One Hortonworks customer re-architected their ticker plant with HDP as its cornerstone.
 Before Hadoop, the ticker plant was unable to hold more than ten years of trading data.
 Now every day gigabytes of data flow in from thousands of server log feeds.
-This data is queried more than thirty thousand times per second, yet Apache HBase enables super-fast queries that meet the client’s SLA targets.
-All of this, and also a retention horizon extended to much longer than ten years.
+This data is queried more than thirty thousand times per second, and Apache HBase enables super-fast queries that meet the client’s SLA targets.
+All of this, and also a retention horizon extended beyond ten years.